DrrDom/rdkit-scripts/README.md

 `rmsd_rdkit` - calculate RMSD for input MOL2/PDBQT/SDF files.
 Automatically calculate RMSD for maximum common substructure if full atom matching was failed.
 Symmetry checking was implemented.

 `sanitize_rdkit` - remove compounds with RDKit sanitization errors and add to output molecules the number of double bonds, unspecified stereocenters and total charge.

+`sphere_exclusion` - return names of a diverse subset of input compounds

 `test_pains` - return a list of SMILES matched PAINS.